 Amino AcidsMuscle Buddy

 Branched-chain amino acids (BCAAs) are a group of three essential amino acids: leucine, isoleucine and valine.
-“Branched-chain” refers to the chemical structure of BCAAs.
 BCAAs are essential, meaning they can’t be produced by your body and must be obtained through supplementation or food.
-Our Amino Acids contains only BCAAs in an optimised formula.
+Our Amino Acids contain only BCAAs in an optimised formula.

 Research suggests that BCAAs will: